lhhiep2204/Locify/docs/Locify_System_Architecture.md

 ---

 ## System Overview
 Locify is a cross-platform application (iOS, Android, and backend) designed to allow users to save and manage locations, supporting both online and offline modes.
 The system uses a client-server architecture with Firebase for authentication and storage, a PostgreSQL database for structured data, and local storage for offline support.
-The backend is built with Java/Spring Boot, while both the iOS and Android apps use Swift and Kotlin, respectively, with Google Maps SDK for map functionalities.
+The backend is built with Java/Spring Boot, while both the iOS and Android apps use Swift and Kotlin, respectively, with MapKit or Google Maps SDK for maps functionalities.

 Key features:
 - **Online/Offline Support**: Users can save, edit, and delete locations and collections offline, with data syncing when online.